The-Marcy-Lab-School/se-unit-2-assessment/README.md

    **Note:** You are not done with your exercises until all tests pass and there are no eslint errors.

 When you are done with both sections.
-Push your final commits and open a PR.
+Push your final commits submit the URL through Canvas.

 ### Tips